TrashPandaCode/reports/web-final/chapters/design.typ

   === Boundary conditions
   Handled via:
-  - Invalid connections: rejected with visual cues
+  - Invalid connections: rejected with visual cues (see DDFR12)
   - Infinite loops or unconnected graphs: disabled and warned with visual

   *Motivation:*\